openturns/openturns/paper/paper.md

 # Usages

-OpenTURNS is widely used in research industrial engineering, and academic education.
+OpenTURNS is widely used in research, industrial engineering, and academic education.
 It has been integrated into university curricula (e.g., DTU Denmark) and engineering schools (e.g., ENSTA, ENPC, Centrale Nantes, Sigma Clermont,